What does it mean to take a course pass/fail?

 Final grades for courses taken on a pass/fail basis will be indicated as satisfactory (S) or unsatisfactory (U) without any computation of grade points for the courses into the semester or cumulative grade point average (GPA).
 In other words, earning a grade of "S" or "U" will not have any impact on a student's GPA for the semester or on the cumulative GPA earned at UW-Madison.
 Before declaring the pass/fail option, it is extremely important that students carefully read will pass/fail courses count toward any of my degree requirements.

 For more information, see Course Change Request.
-Additional information on pass/fail can be found in the Undergraduate Catalog.
+Additional information on pass/fail can be found in the Guide under Courses and Enrollment.